mkaatman/esphome-devices/src/docs/devices/Aoycocr-X10S-Plug/index.md

 This device did not have a serial number.
 FCC-ID is [2AKBP](https://fccid.io/2AKBP-X10S).

+This plug shares the same FCC-ID with [Kauf plugs](https://www.amazon.com/dp/B09D68P39F) which come pre-flashed with ESPhome.

 This template was based on the AWP04L template and modified for this device.
 I used a Kill-A-Watt meter to measure voltage, current and watts of the plug with and without a downstream device turned on.
 The downstream device was an LED bulb.
 Power Factor was .93 on the Kill-A-Watt meter

 The GPIO pinout was learned from [Blakadder Tasmota](https://templates.blakadder.com/aoycocr_X10S.html) documentation.